reidjs/rubyprep/README.md

 Ideally, you will complete this in the 4-weeknights-for-4-weeks schedule we have designed, but we recognize that many of your schedules do not look like this.
-Whatever your schedule, be sure to follow the [daily workflow][workflow] for each discreet day of the curriculum, whether you spread it out over multiple sessions or crush through 2 or 3 days at a time.
+Whatever your schedule, be sure to follow the [daily workflow][workflow] for each discrete day of the curriculum, whether you spread it out over multiple sessions or crush through 2 or 3 days at a time.

 [workflow]: ./workflow.md